simi/rotp/README.md

 ## Executable Usage

-The rotp rubygem includes an executable for helping with testing and debugging
+The rotp rubygem includes CLI version to help with testing and debugging

 ```bash
 # Try this to get an overview of the commands